OpenGenderTracking/OpenGenderTracking.github.io/_posts/core-samples/2013-02-14-Visualizing-Uncertainty.markdown

 What can we as designers do?
 Adam wraps up by encouraging us to push the visual language.
 If we use more and more box plots, maybe we can expand public visual literacies of uncertainty.

-<strong>addendum</strong>: in the discussion, Lynn Cherney points us to <a href="http://www.r-bloggers.com/visually-weighted-regression-in-r-a-la-solomon-hsiang/">a beautiful post on  visually-weighted regression on the R-Bloggers site</a>.
+An <strong>addendum</strong>: in the discussion, Lynn Cherney points us to <a href="http://www.r-bloggers.com/visually-weighted-regression-in-r-a-la-solomon-hsiang/">a beautiful post on  visually-weighted regression on the R-Bloggers site</a>.

 <div align="center"><img src="http://www.nicebread.de/WP/wp-content/uploads/2012/08/Bildschirmfoto-2012-08-30-um-10.25.52.jpg"/></div>